uptech/engineering/content/docs/standards/readme/index.md

 ## README.md Content

-The following is an example of a `README.md` file and it's content.
+The following is an example of a `README.md` file and its content.
 Use this as a template.

 ```Markdown
 # git-ps - Git Patch Stack